eilandert/dockerized/src/vimbadmin/README.md

 ### Archive / quota / disk-delete — run on the mail host

-This image is **DB-only and minimal**: no maildir mount, no `tar`/`bzip2`.
-The ViMbAdmin features that touch the mail filesystem — **archive** (the `archive.cli-*-pendings` queue), **mailbox size/quota** (`mailbox.cli-get-sizes`) and on-disk mailbox deletion — must run **where the maildirs live**, i.e. on the Dovecot host (or a sidecar that bind-mounts the mail volume), pointed at the same MariaDB.
+The ViMbAdmin features that touch the mail filesystem — **archive** (the `archive.cli-*-pendings` queue), **mailbox size/quota** (`mailbox.cli-get-sizes`) and on-disk mailbox deletion — must run **where the maildirs live**.
+By default the web container has no maildir mount, so they belong on the Dovecot host (pointed at the same MariaDB).

+The image *is* archive-capable, though: it ships the full ViMbAdmin CLI plus `tar`/`bzip2`, so you can also run it as a **sidecar** that bind-mounts the maildir tree (read-write) and `archive.path` (e.g. `/srv/archives`), then runs `php /opt/vimbadmin/bin/vimbtool.php -a archive.cli-archive-pendings` on a schedule.
+Same image, same DB — just give it the volumes.

 The web panel works regardless: the "Archive" button just queues a DB row.
 If no filesystem cron processes that queue, rows sit at `PENDING_ARCHIVE` and